BAMresearch/aRTist-handbook/source/modules-solid.rst

 |32x32_icon-solid| Solid
 ========================

-The |16x16_icon-solid| **Solid** module can be used to generate triangulated surfaces of simple geometric solids like spheres, cuboids, etc. and also 3D letters with customizable text (:numref:`modules-solid1`).
+The |16x16_icon-solid| **Solid** module can be used to generate triangulated surfaces of simple geometric solids like ellipsoids, cuboids, etc. and also 3D letters with customizable text (:numref:`modules-solid1`).
 The created solids are loaded into the scene and contribute to the assembly of parts.

 .. _modules-solid1: